NLIS cattle tags

-Dead bobby calves (less than 6 weeks of age) that are dispatched to a knackery may be identified with either an NLIS (Cattle ) tag, or visual ear tag on which is printed the Property Identification Code (PIC) of the property from which the calf was dispatched.
+Dead bobby calves (less than 6 weeks of age) that are dispatched to a knackery must be identified with an NLIS (Cattle) tag on which is printed the Property Identification Code (PIC) of the property from which the calf was dispatched.

 Producers who are unable to safely tag their cattle must obtain a permit prior to dispatching cattle without NLIS identification.

 Please call the Agriculture Victoria NLIS Helpline on 1800 678 779 between 9am and 4.30pm Monday to Friday, for more information on getting a permit.

 It is an offence to dispatch, transport and to auction cattle that are not correctly NLIS identified.

 Ordering NLIS cattle electronic tags

 Victorian producers can purchase NLIS tags for cattle at cost-competitive prices.